imagej/imagej.github.io/pages/Logging.md

 SciJava application framework provides a {% include github org='scijava' repo='scijava-common' path='src/main/java/org/scijava/log/LogService.java' label='LogService'
-%}

-`to abstract and encapsulate all logging.
-The default core implementation of this service is called `

-{% include github org='scijava' repo='scijava-common'
+%} to abstract and encapsulate all logging.
+The default core implementation of this service is called {% include github org='scijava' repo='scijava-common' path='src/main/java/org/scijava/log/StderrLogService.java' label='StderrLogService' %}, and simply emits all log messages to the standard error stream.
-path='src/main/java/org/scijava/log/StderrLogService.java'
-label='StderrLogService' %} , and simply emits all log messages to the standard error stream.
 This is done to avoid dependencies on any external logging frameworks or facades, as well as to offer a sufficiently rich logging API.